Some Rynelrich Photos

 James’ wife died in a tragic accident in 1907.
 Blind, she fell down an unattended open manhole belonging to the local Gas Board, who subsequently had to pay around £600 compensation to James, blind and widowed with two small children aged 12 (James Duncan junior) and 10 (Jane McGregor).

-Traced back to Rynelrick
+Traced back to Rynelrich

 Having managed to trace my Grassick line to the parish of Abernethy and Kincardine in Inverness-shire, my wife and I decided to make a trip up there in 2006 to try to get more details.
-What we found from the parish records was that my ancestors lived in a small croft called Rynelrick, just to the west of the Inverness-shire-Aberdeen-shire border.
+What we found from the parish records was that my ancestors lived in a small croft called Rynelrich, just to the west of the Inverness-shire-Aberdeen-shire border.
 Here Duncan Grassick lived with his wife Isabella Grant, until his death in November 1875.
 His son James, born on the last day of 1843, would later head south to Edinburgh, probably around 1860.

 My Grassick Ancestry

 For this reason, I have spent some time researching the Bowie line of the family.
-The Bowies moved from Linlithgow to Edinburgh sometine between 1866 and 1869.
+The Bowies moved from Linlithgow to Edinburgh sometime between 1866 and 1869.
 James Duncan and Jane McGregor’s grandparents lived on the High Street there, possibly with a shop since he (Thomas) was a shoe-maker and she (Jane) a dress-maker.
 Jane McGregor’s mother Elizabeth was born in Linlithgow in 1859.
 James Duncan’s mother Isabella, was born ten years later in Portobello, Edinburgh.

 The Grassick line can be traced to James Duncan’s grandfather James, who was born in the parish of Abernethy and Kincardine in Inverness-shire in 1844.
 It must have been James who moved to Edinburgh, as he married in Leith in 1868.
 What caused James to leave the Highlands?
+I often wonder.